FCCC Club Ride Guidelines and Code of Conduct

 Riders who have pre-existing medical conditions that require special treatment must take precautions to ensure that information about their condition can be easily found by the emergency services or other medical professionals in the event of an accident or the onset of a medical episode.

-If a rider has a condition that might manifest itself during a club run then they must inform another rider or the Ride Leader.
+If a rider has a condition that might manifest itself during a club ride then they must inform another rider or the Ride Leader.
+This can always be done discreetly with the Ride Leader only, if necessary.
 The rider will need to make that judgement and be responsible for themselves.

 The above is simply a guide to riders, especially new ones.
 They are designed to make the ride more fun and to not burden other club members.